An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits: The placement problem and mathematical models

 Similarly, the maximum of $2^n$ values can be expressed as a composition of $n$ layers of ReLU functions.
-So the HPWL defined in \eqref{eq:HPWL} can be formulated into a deep ReLU neural network with $\lceil \log M \rceil+1$ ReLU layers, where $M = \max_{e\in E} \{\#e\}$.
-Here $\lceil x \rceil$ represents the smallest integer that no smaller than $x$, and $\# e$ denotes the number of elements in a net $e$.
+Thus, the HPWL defined in \eqref{eq:HPWL} can be formulated into a deep ReLU neural network with $\lceil \log M \rceil+1$ ReLU layers.
+Here $\lceil x \rceil$ represents the smallest integer that is no smaller than $x$.
 The boundary penalty \eqref{eq:penalty_b} is already formulated as a network of one ReLU layer.
-The pairwise penalty \eqref{eq:2dhatfun} can be formulated as a neural network of 3 ReLU layers.
-In summary, the new model \eqref{eq:model1} can be formulated as a deep neural network with $\max\{\lceil \log M\rceil + 1, 3\}$ ReLU layers.
+The pairwise penalty \eqref{eq:2dhatfun} can be written as

+Thus, it can be formulated as a neural network with 3 ReLU layers.
+The summations in \eqref{eq:model1} only affect the width of the network without influencing its depth.
+The theorem is proved. \end{proof}

+Next, we define the subgradient used in this paper. \begin{definition}[Clarke subgradient~\cite{clarke1990optimization}] For a locally Lipschitz function $F$, the Clarke subdifferential is

+which, for a finite piecewise-affine $F$, equals the convex hull of the gradients of the active pieces at $z$.
+An arbitrarily chosen element in $\partial^C F(z)$ is referred to as a (Clarke) subgradient of $F$ at $z$. \end{definition} Note that for convex and Lipschitz functions, the Clarke subgradient is equivalent to the usual subgradient.
+For differentiable functions, the Clarke subgradient is equivalent to the usual gradient.
+In this sense, we may omit the superscript $C$ in $\partial^C F(z)$ for notation simplicity.